agsb/milliForth-6502/Notes.md

 ## Coding

-    On milliforth sector-x86 the classic NEXT ('lodsw' and 'jmp ax') is used as inner Forth heart beat, then SI is used as pointer to next reference to evaluate.
+    On milliforth sector-x86 the classic NEXT ('lodsw' and 'jmp ax') is used as inner Forth heart beat.

+    The register SI is ever used as pointer to next reference in same word.
+Whenm it is saved into and loaded from return stack ?

+    All primitive words do not call any other word and ends with a jump to NEXT.

+    All composed words have a call to DOCOL, at start, to push SI, followed by a list of references of other words and ends with a reference to EXIT, to pull SI, from return stack,

+    The return stack keep track of next references of the last words not for the actual word.

-    But the SI register is not accessibily, so the next reference must only can accessed by using lit [ ~some~ , ] while compiling.
+    Meanwhile the SI register is not accessible, it is not exposed and the next reference can only be accessed while compiling, by using HERE.
+Eg. lit [ here @ 6 + , ]

+    The primitives s@ sp@ rp@ acts as VARIABLES, place the contentes of of registers at data stack.
+Those are the addresses for STATE and, DATA and RETURN stack pointers.

 ## Todo

-  done - still no _'OK'_ or _'NO'_;
+  done  _'OK'_ or _'NO'_;
 - still no backspace routine for \b;
 - still no cancel line routine for \u;